 You will lie on your back on a scan table and be made as comfortable as possible.
 The table will slide slowly into the middle of the scanner.
 You will receive the CT portion of the scan first, followed by PET.
 It is important that you remain still throughout the scan.
 You may be asked to hold your breath for several seconds while the CT scan is performed.
 The whole scan will take 20-40 minutes to complete.

 The radioactive substance is short-lived, so it is very important to arrive on time and receive the glucose solution at the scheduled time.
-Please allow 2-1/2 to 3 hours from check-in to finish.
+Please allow two and a half to three hours from check-in to finish.

 Preparation before the procedure

-Please follow all instructions provided by your doctor.
-In addition:
+Please follow all instructions provided by your provider In addition:

-- Inform your doctor if you think there is a possibility you are pregnant, if you are nursing, or if you have had recent radiation therapy treatment
+- Inform your provider if you think there is a possibility you are pregnant, if you are nursing, or if you have had recent radiation therapy treatment

-- If you have diabetes or kidney disease and/or are taking glucose-lowering medication, be sure to tell your doctor
+- If you have diabetes or kidney disease and/or are taking glucose-lowering medication, be sure to tell your provider